flintsteel7/casey/README.md

 # Casey

-**An Elixir string case converter**
+**A unicode string case converter that handles HTML**

-Converts input string capitalization.
-The options are:
+*Written in Elixir*

+Converts capitalization of an input unicode string, including the inner text of an HTML string or document.
+Available conversions are:
 - all uppercase
 - all lowercase
 - title case